mtanneryd/ef-bulk-operations/README.md

             BulkDeleteRequest<T1> request)
 ```
 ## Release history
+##### 1.4.1 (2021-11-12)
+ * Added support for retrieving values from the database (updating the local entities that have matching data in the database) when doing a BulkSelectExisting.

 ##### 1.4.0 (2020-06-15)
  * Added experimental support for TPH table inheritance.
  * The package now targets both netstandard2.1 and net45